Irregular Periods: Is it Perimenopause and How to Manage it?

 How long should irregular periods last during perimenopause?

-Irregular periods are one of the first symptoms of perimenopause, and they can last until you officially hit menopause.
+Irregular periods are one of the first symptoms of perimenopause, and they can last until you officially hitcessation of menses.

-So, don’t worry if your periods have been irregular for some time.
-While some women go through perimenopause fairly quickly, the average duration is around 4 years.
+So, don’t worry if you haven’t experienced regular periods for some time.
+While some women go through the menstrual transition stage fairly quickly, the average duration is around 4 years.
 During this time, your periods are unlikely to remain as predictable and stable as they once were.

 When should I worry about irregular periods during perimenopause?